- Arts and Design»

 Wood craft kits or projects can fill this desire for many children.
 They help smaller children with dexterity and with attention span.
 Older children can add their own designs via paint or drawings on projects, exercising their creativity.

 Wood crafts for the younger kids

-There are many simple wood projects for smaller children, ranging from a napkin holder or toolbox (pictured to the right) to toys for them to play with after finishing their work.
+There are many simple wood projects for smaller children, ranging from a napkin holder or toolbox (pictured below) to toys for them to play with after finishing their work.

 These simple kits need only a few simple tools to work with, but even those few tools can help teach children the value and use of such tools.
 Most homes will already have the tools necessary in the homeowners tool kit, but if not such tools as screwdrivers or hammers are not expensive, and once purchased can often last through many, many wood projects.

 Kids just beginning with wood projects need to have something very simple, possibly beneath their normal skill level, to build confidence.
 While an 8 year old is capable of far more than simply gluing a few pieces of wood together to produce the napkin holder shown, it might make a good beginning anyway.
 Quick and easy, the children learn a few basics and that they can make wooden crafts.
 I helped two of my grandchildren, aged 9, make a toolbox for their dads on fathers day - at about 2 hours that was the limit of their attention span.

 As skill level and understanding grows, the complexity of simple wood kits can and should be expanded into something that may take several hours or even days.
 At the same time, take care not to provide projects that overextend the kids attention span.
 If they become too bored and feel it isn't worth several days work they will become discouraged and lose interest.